awesomeWM/awesome/docs/90-FAQ.md

 The first is a display driver issue where painting on the screen takes long time.
 All input events (keyboard and mouse) are processed in the main thread.
-The drawing is also locking the main thread to avoid artifacts and race ccontiditions.
+The drawing is also locking the main thread to avoid artifacts and race conditions.
 If there is a delay with the painting, it will delay the inputs.
 The solution to this problem is using a compositing manager such as [compton](https://github.com/chjj/compton) or the older `xcompmgr`.
 This will move painting to another process and fully mitigate the issue.